 What to Eat

+Since this family road trip also dubbed as an anniversary trip for the husband and I, we ditched the kids for a nice meal at TOMO Sushi and Hibachi.
 The morning before our departure we all met for breakfast in Hotel Breakers at Perkins.
 Perkins is a breakfast place similar to an IHop or a Cracker Barrel.
 You can get breakfast anytime of day and they have the most awesome pancakes!
 We no longer have a Perkins location in western NY so we were pretty excited to eat there.

 Ready to Return